grafana/agent/docs/flow/reference/components/prometheus.relabel.md

 metric_a{host = "cluster_b/production",  __address__ = "cluster_a", instance = "production",  app = "database"}	4
 ```

-On the second relabeling step, the `keep` action only keeps the metrics whose
+On the second relabeling rule, the `keep` action only keeps the metrics whose
 `app` label matches `regex`, dropping everything else, so the list of metrics
 is be trimmed down to: